Brad Hunt (ice hockey): Professional

 As a free agent from the Canucks, Hunt was signed to a two-year, two-way contract with the reigning Stanley Cup champions, the Colorado Avalanche, on July 15, 2022.
 After attending the Avalanche 2022 training camp, Hunt was placed on waivers and re-assigned to the begin the season with AHL affiliate, the Colorado Eagles.
 Adding a veteran presence to the depth on the blueline of the Avalanche organization, Hunt played in a top-pairing role with the Eagles and was leading the team in scoring with 20 points through only 22 games before he was recalled by the Avalanche on December 9, 2022.
 He immediately made his Avalanche debut in a 2-1 shootout defeat to the New York Rangers.
 He recorded his first goal with the Avalanche against former club, the Edmonton Oilers, in a 3-2 overtime victory on January 7, 2023.
 He was initially named as the Eagles representative to the AHL All-Star Classic, marking his sixth occasion, however remained with the Avalanche.
 Hunt added 6 points through 26 games with the Avalanche before he was placed on waivers due to the returning health of the blueline on February 11, 2023.
 Hunt made his return to the Colorado Eagles on February 17 after clearing waivers where he was named team captain.

 On August 2, 2024, having concluded his two-year contract with the Avalanche, Hunt was signed as a free agent to a one-year AHL contract with the Hershey Bears.
+He was limited to just 41 regular season games through injury during his tenure with the Bears in the 2024–25 season, posting 4 goals and 19 points from the blueline.

+As a free agent, Hunt following a 14 professional seasons in North America, opted to pursue a career abroad by agreeing to a one-year contract with Finnish club, Vaasan Sport of the Liiga on September 12, 2025.
+In the 2025–26 season, Hunt contributed with 7 goals and 25 points through 53 appearances from the blueline with Sport.
+Having concluded his contract with Sport, Hunt was confirmed to have left Sport on March 25, 2026.

+On August 2, 2026, Hunt announced his retirement from hockey following a 14 year professional career.